abtion/guidelines/career/ladder.md

 ### Level 6 - Principal Software Engineer

 #### Impactful
-- [ ] Plays a key role of the technical direction of the company and has introduced positive changes across multiple teams.
+- [ ] Plays a key role in the technical direction of the company and has introduced positive changes across multiple teams.
 - [ ] Focuses on the growth of their team's productivity and career.
 - [ ] Provides executives with high-level guidance on technical decisions when